syncfusion-content/blazor-docs/blazor/predefined-dialogs/animation.md

 The Predefined Dialogs can be animated during the open and close actions.
 You can customize the animation’s `Delay`, `Duration`, and `Effect` by using the [DialogOptions.AnimationSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.DialogOptions.html#Syncfusion_Blazor_Popups_DialogOptions_AnimationSettings) property.

 In the following sample, the `Zoom` effect is enabled.
-So, the Dialog will open with the `ZoomIn` and close with the `ZoomOut` effects.
+So, the dialog will open with the `ZoomIn` and close with the `ZoomOut` effects.

 {% tabs %}